 Then Continuum Shift II adds even more characters, but surprisingly its Score Attack mode is reduced to fighting 10 normal characters.
 The reason for this is (unfortunately) simple: CS II has a second Score Attack mode named Unlimited Mars mode, where every enemy you fight is in Unlimited mode.
 To rephrase: that's almost a dozen characters, all of which are SNK Bosses.

-Continuum Shift II Extend downsizes the escalation by merely adding one additional character as well as adding more moves to the already-broken Unlimited characters.
+Continuum Shift Extend downsizes the escalation by merely adding one additional character as well as adding more moves to the already-broken Unlimited characters.

 Sinister Scythe: Ragna's sword, Blood-Scythe, lives up to its name during his Astral Heat by turning into a scythe with red energy for its blade.